itdxer/neupy/README.rst

 ---------------

 * Radial Basis Functions Networks (RBFN)
-* Backpropagation and different optimization for it
+* GradientDescent and different optimization for it
 * Neural Network Ensembles
 * Associative and Autoasociative Memory
 * Competitive Networks